osinenkop/regelum-control/docsrc/systems_tutorial.rst

 This occurs because the `@` operator concatenates the state of the right system to the state of the left system.

-However, for the state to represent the `ThreeWheeledRobot` system correctly, as specified in :ref:`Example 2 <example 2>`, it must be formatted as:
+However, for the state to represent the `ThreeWheeledRobotDynamic` system correctly, as specified in :ref:`Example 2 <example 2>`, it must be formatted as:

 .. math::
     (x_c, y_c, \theta, v, \omega)